Role management

 image

-• Navigate to the Workspace Members and Information page and add users to the role as shown in the following figure.
+• Navigate to the Workspace Members and Information page and add users to the role.

-• On the Add Workspace Member page, select the Members and their Workspace Roles.
+• In the Add Workspace Member dialog box, select a Member and a Workspace Role.

-You can add Users and User Groups as members.
+You can add members from User and User Group.

 image.png